US reports 1st case of omicron variant in returning traveler

 “Any declaration of what will or will not happen with this variant, I think it is too early to say,” Fauci said.

-He said Americans should continue to follow public health advice to get vaccinated and get their booster shots.
-“If you look at the things we have been recommending, they’re just the same,” Fauci said.

-Genomic sequencing on the patient’s virus was conducted at the University of California, San Francisco, and the Centers for Disease Control and Prevention confirmed it as consistent with the omicron variant.
+Genomic sequencing on the patient’s virus from UCSF was confirmed by the Centers for Disease Control and Prevention.

 “We will likely see this scenario play out multiple times across the country in the coming days or weeks,” said Scott Becker, CEO of the Association of Public Health Laboratories.